easegress-io/easegress/doc/user_cases/reverse_proxy.md

 ```

-The example here only use an accessKeys for processing Amazon Signature V4 validation.
-It also has other complicated and customized filed for more security purpose.
+The example here only uses an accessKeys for processing Amazon Signature V4 validation.
+It also has other complicated and customized fields for more security purposes.
 Check it out in Easegress filter doc if needed.[3]

 For the full YAML, see [here](#signature)